jackyzha0/jackyzha0.github.io/content/posts/new-words.md

 **P:** Well no one seems to have a good answer at least.
 Don't we have enough words to express all we want to express already?
 There are innumerable ways to combine the words we already do have.

-**W:** The whole point of language is to have shared mental models to enable us to communicate complex ideas more easily.
+**W:** The whole point of [[thoughts/language|language]] is to have shared mental models to enable us to communicate complex ideas more easily.
 There is a form of epistemic injustice known as [hermeneutical injustice](thoughts/hermeneutical%20injustice.md) where one has no labels or common [terminology](thoughts/terminology.md) to describe or explain experiences to others.
 Clearly, there are not enough words to express the human experience.

 **P:** Okay, I admit that new words are useful.
 But who is to say what each word means?
 Who is to say that the word 'apple' even refers to the fruit I just ate, or that 'metaverse' is even a real word?